COVID-19: Eventrac Update

 What should I do if I have events listed on Eventrac but am not sure what to do in the light of the government announcements?

 Protecting people is critical but we encourage you not to lose sight of protecting your reputation too!
-If you do decide to cancel then the when and how you notify your participants will leave a lasting impression with them.
-If you want returning business when this crisis passes – and it will pass - it will be extremely important to give them as much customer care as possible from the perspective of early notice and clarity.
-Please make sure you let the Eventrac team know as soon as possible that your event is cancelled or postponed and either update your page yourself or ask us to do so.
+With imminent events already cancelled and uncertainty about those later in the year, then the when and how you notify your participants will leave a lasting impression with them.
+If you want returning business when this crisis passes – and it will pass - it will be extremely important to keep them informed and give them as much customer care as possible from the perspective of early notice, clarity and simply staying in touch with your audience.
+Please make sure you let the Eventrac team know as soon as possible what events you have already cancelled or postponed and either update your page yourself or ask us to do so.
 Please also make sure that you mirror this on your own website if you have one.
 If you want to send out a bulk email to your opt ins we can help you do this but ask again that you give us as much notice as possible, as we are extremely busy trying to help all of our organisers at the moment.